nJStanton1/Wanderers-Nook---Walks/content/routes/turton-tower-km/index.md

 The section back leaves the side of Jumbles for a stretch.
 You'll walk along a series of large mansions.
 It's always worth seeing how the other half lives.
 Speculating on who does what to earn such money will pass time in company.
 An old training stables on your right will see horses grazing.
 They are generally friendly, and wander up to anyone who pauses in the hopes of an apple, or more likely sugar.

-And with that, you're backinto Bromley Cross.
+And with that, you're back into Bromley Cross.
 ENjoy the local pub, or get the train back.
 The choice is yours.